 But there’s a way to weave in ends as you go so when you’re done, you’re done—after this in-line weaving method all you have to do is snip the ends so there’s about a fourth of an inch hanging free.

 Knitting Daily TV host and Interweave Knits editor Eunny Jang is working on a really cool mitered scarf (which is available here) and in the process she demonstrates how to change colors and weave in the tail of the previous color as you go (at about 2:00 into the video).
 Take a look:

 This knitting Fair Isle method is also great to use to secure yarn when you need to carry it for more than four or five stitches.
 You can tack it down so there’s not a really long float that might catch on fingers in mittens, gloves or toes in socks.

 I weave-as-I-go all the time now.
 The process comes in handy any time I have to switch colors in a striping project, too.
 I’ve even woven in a tail when I’ve had to join a new ball in the middle of a row (not my favorite thing to do, but sometimes you just get caught short!).

 I hope you’ll enjoy using this technique, and for even more tips and tricks for working Fair Isle knitting patterns, check out Eunny’s Knitting Daily Workshop Introduction to Fair Isle: The Ivy League Vest.

-And please share your Fair Isle tips with me in the comments!
-What makes these projects easier for you to manage?
+And please share your knitting Fair Isle tips with me in the comments!
+What makes knitting Fair Isle easier for you to manage?